ayushmaankaria/Video-to-3D-Reconstruction/README.md

 ## Limitations
 - Reflective surfaces such as the side of the guitar are noisy and partially missing, as expected from view-dependent reflections.
 Floor and walls show mild deformation, likely a function of recording style.
 - SAM 3 masks are prompt-dependent.
-Unlisted objects fall into the "unkown" category.
+Unlisted objects fall into the "unknown" category.
 - Limited GPU usage in Colab.
 (Note: I'm excited to work in industry where I can utilize more compute rather than T4/L4s in Colab)

 ## Future Work
-- Transitioning to affordances learned from interaction data, rather than rule-based affordances, would make the system much more robust fo real-world robotics.
+- Transitioning to affordances learned from interaction data, rather than rule-based affordances, would make the system much more robust for real-world robotics.
 - Open-vocabulary querying re-runs SAM 3 per query, so distilling dense per-frame features into per-point 3D embeddings would allow for instant queries/faster runtime.
 - Adding a 3D Gaussian Splatting visualization path would produce a more photorealistic output.